14. Multiple Regression and Model Specification

 crPlots(mod1, col = "dodgerblue4", col.lines = "magenta")

-The fitted model shows that augMean, febSD, and augSD are all positively related to Sørensen dissimilarity in the East Coast Transition Zone once they are considered together.
-The strongest partial effect is associated with augMean, while febSD and augSD make smaller but still clearly positive contributions.
+The three retained predictors are August mean temperature (augMean), February temperature standard deviation (febSD), and August temperature standard deviation (augSD).
+They are all positively associated with mean Sørensen dissimilarity in the East Coast Transition Zone.
+The strongest partial effect is augMean, while febSD and augSD make smaller but positive contributions.

 NoteWrite-Up